Homogeneous projective varieties with semi-continuous rank function: Fundamental representations (classical groups)

 \begin{proof}It is shown in~\cite[Ch.
 III, Thm 1.4]{Zak-Book}, that $\sigma_2(X(\Lambda^3\CC^6))=\Lambda^3\CC^6$ and therefore it is enough to show that $\Lambda^3\CC^6$ contains a vector of rank 3 or more.
 To do this we count the number of orbits of vectors of rank 0, 1, 2 and compare this number with the known number of orbits for the action of $SL_6$ on $\Lambda^3\CC^6$, see~\cite{Sem48} or~\cite{R07}.

 By definition there is one orbit of vectors of rank 0 and one orbit of vectors of rank 1.
 Let us consider the vectors of rank 2 in $V$.
-We show that there are two orbits of such vectors.
+We shall show that there are two orbits of such vectors.
 Any vector of rank 2 can be written as

 with some $v_j\in{{V}}$.
 The first possibility is that $v_1,...,v_6$ form a basis of $\CC^6$.
 This is indeed the generic situation.
 If suitable Borel and Cartan subgroups of $SL_6$ are chosen, the two summands of $\psi$ are, respectively, the highest and lowest weight vectors in ${{V}}$.
 The group $GL_6$ acts transitively on the set of all bases of $\CC^6$; the group $SL_6$ acts transitively on the set of their projective images.
 Thus the points of the first type form a single $G$-orbit $\XX_2'$ which is open in $\PP(\Lambda^3\mathbb F^6)$.
 We denote by $Z$ the complement to this orbit in $\PP(\Lambda^3\mathbb F^6)$.
+The second possibility is to have